Can a parent who has been violent get parental rights and responsibilities or visitation?

 - make sure that it does not damage the relationship between the child and the non-abusive parent;

-- require that supervision is provided by a person who is physically and mentally capable of supervising a visit and who does not have a criminal history or history of abuse or neglect.1
+- require that supervision is provided by a person who is physically and mentally capable of supervising a visit and who does not have a criminal history or history of abuse or neglect; and

 1 M.R.S.
 19-A § 1653(6)(F), (6-A)(C)

-If the child was conceived from a sexual assault, can the offender's rights be terminated?
+If my child was conceived from a sexual assault, can the offender's rights be terminated?